ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 Example: The activities of attestation, conveyance and verification compose a remote attestation procedure.

 # Reference Use Cases

 This document provides NNN prominent examples of use cases attestation procedures are intended to address:

-* Verification of the source integrity of a computing context via data integrity proofing of installed software instances that are executed, and
+* Verification of the Source Integrity of a Computing Context via Data Integrity Proofing of installed software instances that are executed, and
-* Verification of the identity proofing of a computing context.
+* Verification of the Identity Proofing of a Computing Context.

-These use case summary highlighted above is based in the following terms defined in RFC4949 and complementary sources of terminology:
+The use case summary highlighted above is based in the following terms defined in RFC4949 and complementary sources of terminology:

 Assurance: